alexkonoplevgmailcom/bob-template/README.md

 # Banking Facility Backend (BFB)

 A robust banking facility backend system that provides RESTful APIs for managing bank accounts, branches, customers, and their accounts.
-The system is built using ASP.NET Core and supports multiple database systems including Microsoft SQL Server, MongoDB, and IBM DB2.
+The system is built using ASP.NET Core and supports multiple database systems including Microsoft SQL Server, MongoDB, IBM DB2, and a REST API for transactions.

 ## Features